ZulutionAI/MoviiGen1.1/README.md

 ## 🔥 Latest News!!

-* May 12, 2025: 👋 We've released the inference code and **training code** and weights of MoviiGen1.1.
+* May 17, 2025: 👋 We've released the inference code and **training code** and weights of MoviiGen1.1.
+* May 12, 2025: 👋 We've released weights of MoviiGen1.1.

 ## 💡 Quickstart